 A: Anyone who is at least 18 years old and is working can sign for someone’s bail.
 The most important aspect of this contract is that the person who signs a bail bond is willing to take responsibility for the person arrested.
 This signer will make sure the defendant returns to court and appears on all court dates until the case is over.

 Q: How old do I have to be to post a bond?

-A: You must be a minimum of 18 years old to co-sign on bail bonds.
-3-D Bail Bonds is occasionally asked to execute bonds for defendants who are not yet 18.
-A parent or legal guardian is usually required in this situation.
-Please contact our office at 860-247-2245 to discuss the details of minors release and process.
+A: You must be at least eighteen years old to co-sign on bail bonds.
+Occasionally we are asked to execute bonds for defendants who are not yet eighteen.
+In this case, the presence of a parent or legal guardian is usually required to approve the release of this juvenile from detention.
+Please contact our office to discuss the details of a juvenile’s jail release and bond process.

 Q: Do I have to go to court once I am bonded out?

-Q: What other types of bail bonds are there?
+Q: What are other types of bail bonds?